 Setting up your own business

-If you think you have an idea that could cut it in the professional world the first thing you need to do is get it down on paper; detail what your product is, who your audience will be, whether there’s a demand, how you will market it, cost of your product or service and if possible a 5 year plan.
-Essentially you need to get a business plan together – this isn’t just for getting funding and partners, but also for your own clarity, to ensure you have set goals and targets and have established how you’ll meet them.
+If you think you have an idea that could cut it in the professional world the first thing you need to do is get it down on paper; detail what your product is, who your audience will be, whether there’s a demand, how you will market it and the cost of delivering your product or service.
+You can cover all of those elements in a one-page summary known as a business model canvas.
+And if you need funding you will need to put a business plan together.

 Money management & tax

 Once you’ve got the business ball rolling you’ll hopefully see the fruits of your labour i.e. hard cash.
 And whilst this will be your ready reward it does need to be managed.
-Set up a spreadsheet to detail all your invoicing and expenses, make sure you send out invoices quickly and with a stipulated ‘pay by’ date on them, chase late payers – it’s worth noting the UK Government states that payments after 30 days of invoice or receipt of goods are deemed to be ‘late’ and that ‘statutory interest’ can charged thereafter, for more information see Late Commercial Payments.
+Set up a spreadsheet to detail all your invoicing and expenses, make sure you send out invoices quickly and with a stipulated ‘pay by’ date on them, chase late payers.
 Set up a separate account for all business transactions.
-Register yourself as self-employed and remember that even though you may be a full time student, you’re still obliged to pay income tax and NI.
-Find out more on the HM Revenues and Customs site.
+Register yourself as self-employed and remember that even though you may be a full-time student, you’re still obliged to report your income to HMRC and to pay income tax if your earned income exceeds £12,570.